filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 ## Vision and goals

 To mitigate the [well-known risks of compiling Solidity](https://101blockchains.com/solidity-issues/) used by the EVM, we're not working directly in Solidity.
-Instead, we're building the reference SDK in Rust, because it produces very succinct WebAssembly (WASM) code and keeps runtime costs down.
+Instead, we're building the reference SDK in Rust, which produces very succinct WebAssembly (WASM) code that keeps runtime costs down.

-To support computation on IPLD inputs, we're making the building of libraries and primitives to interact with IPLD data a core priority.
+To support computation on IPLD inputs, we're making it a core priority to build libraries and primitives to interact with IPLD data.

 Smart contracts use virtual entities, called _Actors_, to perform transactions.
 Actors are assigned various capabilities, carry a FIL currency balance, and can interact with other actors.
 Because user-defined actors will exponentially increase demand for space on the blockchain, we're looking into solutions that support speedier processing, such as: